ericdfournier/corridor/README.md

 ###Large Population Size###

-Finally, running the benchmark with a Large population size [P = 100,000], as in the following command, will deliver something like the following output.
+Finally, running the benchmark with a "Large" population size [P = 100,000], as in the following command, will deliver something like the following output.
 Here, the quality of the output solution has improved to the point in which it will nearly guarantee the delivery of the globally optimal solution for this problems specification.

 ````
 $ go test -bench=.SingleLarge